biomedinf/GCDFinalProject/CodeBook.md

 To do this, I read in the number and names of all features/measurements from "features.txt" as shown in "run_analysis.R".
-I also appended the values "562, Activities" to the end of featureNames to represent the number and name of the activity label.
+I also appended the values "562, Activities" and "563, SubjectNumber" to the end of featureNames to represent the number and name of the activity label and the number and coded name of the person/subject whose activity data was measured.
 I then set the column names for the concatenated dataset to be the values in column 2 of featureNames.
+I believe that the variable names contained in "features.txt" plus Activities and SubjectNumber for the two columns reresenting activity labels and the person/subject who performed an activity are descriptive variable names for our feature extract.

 I extracted columns whose names/headings contain the strings "mean()", "std()", "Activities" and "SubjectNumber" into a new dataset called feature_subset

 ## Step 3: Use descriptive activity names to name the activities in the data set

-From the "activity_labels.txt" file, we know that the activties are coded numerically as follows:
+From the "activity_labels.txt" file, we know that the activities are coded numerically as follows:
 1 WALKING
 2 WALKING_UPSTAIRS